OCA/credit-control/sale_financial_risk/readme/DESCRIPTION.rst

 difference between ordered quantity (or delivered in some cases) and invoiced quantity.

-If any limit is exceed the partner gets forbidden to confirm sale orders.
+If any limit is exceed the partner gets forbidden to confirm sale orders and you can see the available limit of the customer under the sale order.